 In 2006, UGA implemented an award-winning, Cleaning Industry Management Standard (CIMS) Certified (with honors) Green Cleaning Program on campus.
-The program reduced the previously used 351 cleaning chemicals to only 3 non-toxic cleaning products.
-The program saves money through purchasing supplies in bulk, creates healthier interior environments, and reduces absenteeism due to health concerns such as asthma and headaches.
+The program reduced the previously used 351 cleaning chemicals to only 3 non-toxic cleaning products, creating a healthier interior environment.

 In 2011, UGA updated its green cleaning certification and was the first university in the US to receive CIMS – Green Building Certification.
 All resident instruction facilities at UGA are managed using certified green cleaning products and procedures.